 Fuel up with epic Korean street food

-In front of the malls and down every side street is food heaven.
+In front of the malls and down every side street is Korean street food heaven.
 Within just a few hours, you’ll find every type of food you came to Korea for.
 Tteokbokki — spicy rice and fish cakes drowning in red pepper paste — is a staple here and found under every red tent, most with standing room only.
 Most red tents will also have soondae, Korean blood sausage, which is way more delicious than it sounds.
 Pop into any of the restaurants nearby for kimchi jjigae, kimchi stew, or try my absolute favorite Korean dish, budae jjigae, army base stew.

 Budae jjigae took hold during reconstruction from the Korean War.
 It’s a glorious mix of American food that was found on military bases with traditional Korean flavors.
 The stew features Spam, sliced hot dogs, baked beans, ramen noodles, kimchi, spicy red pepper paste, tofu, and green onions.
 It’s all assembled and cooked in front of you at your table.
 The final elegant touch that screams “America” is a few slices of processed cheese draped over it all, imparting its unmistakable fake cheese flavor throughout the dish.
 It’s quintessential Korean cuisine with deep historic roots.